-President Obama Creates the Largest Strongly Protected Area in History
+President Obama Created Two of the Largest Protected Areas in History

 Timeline of Our Involvement with the Pacific Remote Islands Marine National Monument